mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="you have been weighed on the scales and found wanting" verse="Daniel 5:27"
+text="... you are weighed in the balances, and are found wanting." verse="Daniel 5:27"
 %}
 </div>